-Yep, we take all of the risks, create employment, pay shed loads of tax but we don’t get the same benefits as everyone else who turns up and clock in for their 9-5.
+Yep, we take all the risks, create employment, and pay shed loads of tax, but we don’t get the same benefits as everyone else who turns up and clock in for their 9-5.

-If you’re seriously considering income protection and would like some help figuring it all out please give me a shout.
+If you’re seriously considering income protection and want some help figuring it out, please give me a shout.

 Complete this income protection questionnaire, and I’ll be right back with a recommendation.